Mark Strong: 2007–2014: Villain roles for film

+2015–present: Broadway debut and other work

 In 2015, Strong won the Olivier Award for Best Actor for his role in A View from the Bridge, which he starred in as Eddie Carbone at the Young Vic.
 When Strong went over to perform the play on Broadway in New York, he received similar levels of acclaim, and was nominated for the Drama Desk Award for Outstanding Actor in a Play and the Tony Award for Best Actor in a Play for his performance.
 In 2016, he co-starred with Sacha Baron Cohen in the action-comedy film Grimsby, playing a top MI6 secret agent with Cohen as his idiotic football hooligan brother.
 Later that year, he starred in a production of The Red Barn, by David Hare, which premiered in October 2016 at the National Theatre, (Lyttelton Stage), and co-starred in the political thriller Miss Sloane, directed by John Madden.
 The film premiered at the AFI Film Festival in November 2016.

 Since 2017, Strong has narrated the pre-show etiquette clips presented before films at Vue Cinemas.
 In 2018, he starred in the hostage thriller Stockholm, and had the leading role in Fox network's Deep State, an espionage thriller in which he portrays an ex-spy named Max Easton, who after the death of his son, is brought out of retirement unwillingly, to avenge his death.
 In 2019, he portrayed the villain Doctor Thaddeus Sivana in the superhero film Shazam!.
 In the same year, Strong appeared briefly as the British Captain Smith in Sam Mendes’ World War I film 1917.
 In March 2020, Strong narrated public information films for the UK government which outlined how the British public should approach daily life during the COVID-19 pandemic.
 In March 2021, Strong was the castaway on BBC Radio 4's Desert Island Discs.
 Later that same year, he co-starred in the Disney comedy-drama film Cruella.